joheinze/PriNCe-data-utils/README.md

 These tools were developed and used mainly in [Heinze et al., Astrophys.J.
 873 (2019)](https://doi.org/10.3847/1538-4357/ab05ce)

-## Software requirements
+## Requirements

-The majority of the code consists of pure Python modules.
+This is a light pure python code.
+No specific architecture requirements.

 Dependencies (list might be incomplete):